Minimal presentations of gln-web categories: Minimality Theorem

 It is worth emphasizing that in contrast to e.g. \cite{CaKaMo-webs-skew-howe}, in our setting, the generators of the web category are as thin as possible and we use a shorter list of defining relations to prove the equivalence between our web category and the category of finite-dimensional $ \text{U}_{q}(\mathfrak{gl}_n)$-modules.
 The whole point of this section will be to make the notion of minimality precise.
 Roughly, if we agreed on a set of generators for our web categories, like merges and splits, then the ones we have chosen are as thin as possible, while the relations they satisfy cannot be derived from one another. \\

-Throughout this section, all the notions and concepts apply to symmetric, exterior and green-red webs.
+Throughout this section, all the notions and concepts apply to symmetric, exterior and green-red webs for $n\gg0$ (so that we do not need to worry about antisymmetrizer relations).
 We will write $\mathrm{Hom}_{\textbf{Web}} $ for the Hom-spaces of any of these web categories.
 Moreover, note that a web is effectively an equivalence class, up to the web relations in the corresponding web category.

 \begin{Definition} Let $w$ be a web.
 Its \textit{complexity} is the double minimum, in lexicographical order and running over all webs in its equivalence class, of its biggest label $k$ and its number of appearances $\#k$ of $k$.
-We denote it by $(k, \#k)$. \end{Definition}
+We denote it by $(k, \#k)$.

+We also apply the notion of complexity to linear combinations of webs.
+By definition, the complexity of a linear combination is the maximal complexity of appearing webs with non-zero coefficient. \end{Definition}

 We define a pairing